Dry cleaning

 Dry cleaning is any cleaning process for clothing and textiles using a solvent other than water.
 Clothes are instead soaked in a water-free liquid organic solvent (usually non-polar, as opposed to water which is a polar solvent) typically inside a specialised dry-cleaning machine.
-The most commonly used solvent is Perchloroethylene (known as "PCE" or "perc" for short), although other solvents such as hydrocarbon mixtures, tetrachloroethylene and decamethylcyclopentasiloxane are also used.
-Historical solvents include carbon tetrachloride, trichloroethylene, trichlorotrifluoroethane, trichloroethane and n-propyl bromide.
+The most commonly used solvent is perchloroethylene (known as "PCE" or "perc" for short), although other solvents such as hydrocarbon mixtures and decamethylcyclopentasiloxane are also used.
+Historical solvents include gasoline, kerosene, benzene, Stoddard solvent, carbon tetrachloride, trichloroethylene, trichlorotrifluoroethane, trichloroethane, and n-propyl bromide.

 A dry-cleaning shop featuring a dry-cleaning machine, washer/dryers, stain removal station and hung clothes, inside a mall in Turkey, 2025.

-Most natural fibers can be washed in water but some synthetics (e.g., rayon) react poorly with water and should be dry cleaned if possible.
+Most natural fibers can be washed in water but some synthetics (e.g., viscose) react poorly with water and should be dry cleaned if possible.
 If not, this could result in changes in texture, colour, strength, and shape.
-Additionally, certain specialty fabrics, including silk, acetate and rayon, may also benefit from dry cleaning to prevent damage.
+Additionally, certain specialty fabrics, including silk and acetate, may benefit from dry cleaning to prevent damage.

 History

-French dye-works operator Jean Baptiste Jolly (Note: In some sources incorrectly referred to as "Jolly-Belin") developed his own method using kerosene and gasoline to clean fabrics.
+In the beginning of the 19th century, French dye-works operator Jean Baptiste Jolly (Note: In some sources incorrectly referred to as "Jolly-Belin") developed his own method using kerosene and gasoline to clean fabrics.
 He opened the first dry cleaning service in Paris in 1845.
+Allegedly Jolly got his idea after an accident in 1825, perceiving that his table cloth became cleaner after an oil lamp's content was spilled on it.
+The oil inside was probably camphene.
+Over the 1800s, benzene-based compounds were also used as solvents.
+Early names for commercial dry cleaning were "french cleaning" and "chemical cleaning".

 Flammability concerns led William Joseph Stoddard, a dry cleaner from Atlanta, to develop in 1924 Stoddard solvent (white spirit) as a slightly less flammable alternative to gasoline-based solvents.
 It was the dominant dry-cleaning solvent in the US until the 1950s when perchloroethylene became the dominant solvent.

 The use of highly flammable petroleum solvents caused many fires and explosions, resulting in government regulation of dry cleaners.
+In some jurisdictions it has become necessary to obtain a permit, in order to run a dry cleaner.